Stay Sober With These 6 Essential Relapse Prevention Tips For Heroin, Opioid, and Other Addictions

 2. Be in touch with your feelings

 Whether they have an emotional or physical origin, feelings are part of our every day lives.
-However, know that intense emotions like anger, anxiety, and depression are detrimental to addiction recovery.
+However, know that intense emotions like anger, anxiety, and depression are detrimental to drug addiction recovery from using Heroin, Fentanyl, Opioid, and Painkillers.
 It’s essential to find healthy outlets to cope with these feelings.
 Go for a run, take a walk with your dog, speak to your counselor, or spend time with sober or non-addicted friends who know what you are going through.

 3. Keep yourself busy